-Once the student passes the Qualifying Examination, he or she must submit the Application for Advancement to Candidacy Form to the GSO.
-The student will receive a step promotion and a small raise in stipend once he or she has advanced.
-Students generally complete the dissertation in 2-3 years.
+Once the student passes the Qualifying Examination, they must submit the Application for Advancement to Candidacy Form to the GSO.
+The student will receive a step promotion and a small raise in stipend once having advanced.
+Students generally complete the dissertation in 2-3 years after becoming ABD ("all but degree" remaining to complete program).